launchdarkly/launchpad-ui/docs/tech-stack.md

 ## Design Tokens

 Design tokens are platform-agnostic design decisions that encapsulate our brand.
 They are the foundation to building user interfaces and new experiences.
-We write tokens in [yaml syntax](https://yaml.org/) for its readability and brevity.
+We write tokens in the [DTCG format](https://tr.designtokens.org/format/).

 ### Transforms